There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 Many companies have outright ridiculous productivity-killing rules.
 I’ve worked on projects before, where I had to break out what exactly I did down to the last 15 minutes, every month.
 Talk about a waste of time!

-I was spending more time filling out this ridiculous timesheet than doing any real work.
-To showcase the absurdity of this client request, the following is an example:
+I was spending more time filling out a ridiculous timesheet than doing any real work.
+To showcase the absurdity of this client request, the following is part of my timesheet:

 - First 15 minutes: drafted the control schematic for the generator